shelbyspees/speesblog/_posts/2015-03-14-the-best-decision.md

 I wonder if my response to this question would fly in an interview.

->####What is the best decision you ever made?
+>What is the best decision you ever made?
 How did you make it?

-Anyone who knows me has heard that cutting my hair short has been the best single decision I ever made.
+Cutting my hair short has been the best single decision I ever made.
+Anyone who knows me has heard it a dozen times.
 Better than going to college, better than picking up the violin, better than learning French or Japanese--mostly because those were less decisions and more opportunities.
 But cutting my hair, that was a decision.
 Such a stupid change, but it's had such a huge impact on my confidence.

 I always envied boys growing up, they didn't have to worry about how their hair looked every day.
 They could run and play and move around without dark strands of dead skin cells flying into their eyes or sticking to their chapstick.
 From the age of 10 I knew I wanted to go boy-short.